geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

 2. We are going to start by defining the version number of GeoTools we wish to use.
 This workbook was written for |release| although you may wish to try a different version.

-   For production a stable release is recommended:
+   For production a stable release of |branch| should be used for `geotools.version`:

    .. literalinclude:: artifacts/pom.xml
         :language: xml